 What is winter die-back?

 Winter die-back is a lawn problem that occurs mostly during the winter months.
 However, it can also occur during other seasons depending on the amount of rainfall and the types of usage.
-Your grass plants may start to become yellow, and the lawn’s growth may becomes spars, exposing the soil.
+Your grass plants may start to become yellow, and the lawn’s growth may becomes sparse, exposing the soil.